-Recruited to Karolinska Institutet in 2006 to build up the recently formed Unit for Bioentrepreneurship (UBE).
-Today I am the Unit Manager, leading the unit towards the next level, as the KI competence centre for entrepreneurship.
+I was recruited to Karolinska Institutet in 2006 to build up the recently formed Unit for Bioentrepreneurship (UBE).
+Today I am the Head of unit, leading the unit towards the next level, as the KI competence centre for entrepreneurship.
 I am also the KI Centre director at the Stockholm School of Entrepreneurship (SSES).

-As a project manager I have initiated and managed several externally funded projects.
-These projects have focused on changing the attitudes towards innovation and entrepreneurship, as well as implementation of elements of creativity and entrepreneurship within the education.
-Different projects have taken the student perspective, working with inspiration and role models, the teacher perspective, working with practical tools, and recently a more strategic perspective involving the managers of Departments and Study programmes.
+I have initiated and managed many externally funded projects within higher education, focused on changing the attitudes towards and implementing elements of innovation and entrepreneurship.
+The different projects have taken the student perspective by working with inspiration and role models, the teacher perspective by working with practical tools, and a more strategic perspective involving the managers of Departments and Study programmes.
 I have acted as the activity lead for a Pan-European Network for creative centres working with entrepreneurship education as part of the EU consortium EIT Health.

-My research background is within medical genetics, focusing on sensitive forensic DNA analysis, at Uppsala University.
-As a researcher I have experience in managing a research project with potential commercial value, working in close collaboration with a company and filing patent applications.
+My research background is within applied medical genetics, focusing on sensitive forensic DNA analysis at Uppsala University.
+As a researcher, I have experience in managing a research project with potential commercial value, working in close collaboration with a company and filing patent applications.
 I am now involved in the research programme “Patients in the driver’s seat – Implementing patient-driven co-care innovations” and starting research within bioentrepreneurship education.

-During my years at Karolinska Institutet I have developed and directed several courses.
-For example, in 2010 I presented the first course, in the Stockholm region, focusing on service innovation and business within healthcare (From Idea to Service Business – Transforming Healthcare).
-I have also been responsible for the development of several training modules and seminar series, e.g. To work entrepreneurially for undergraduate students, Career Tools – Understanding and Building your Career Platform for doctoral students and Get Down to Business – Entrepreneurial Learning for university teachers.
-Over the years I have also been the course director for three of the different courses within the Master’s programme in Bioentrepreneurship that was launched by her unit in 2008.
+During my years at Karolinska Institutet, I have developed and directed many courses.
+For example, in 2010, I presented the first course in the Stockholm region, focusing on service innovation and business within healthcare (From Idea to Service Business – Transforming Healthcare).
+I have also been responsible for developing several training modules and seminar series, e.g. To work entrepreneurially for undergraduate students, Career Tools – Understanding and Building your Career Platform for doctoral students and Get Down to Business – Entrepreneurial Learning for university teachers.
+Over the years, I have also been the course director for three of the different courses within the Master’s programme in Bioentrepreneurship launched in 2008.